Leaving Lisbon

 We enjoyed a great dinner and strategy session our first night in a crowded hole-in-the-wall restaurant where nobody spoke English, and I fluked into ordering the best meal of our bunch: Arroz de Marisco (seafood rice).

 The following day was largely a work and planning day for the three of us (a hazard of the occupation) in preparation for the Ultimate Train Challenge start.
 But we were rescued by a journalist named Célia, who was interviewing us for some articles she is writing, and who also kindly showed us some of Lisbon’s jewels.
-Being a co-author of Eat Portugal, she was instrumental in making our time in Lisbon a gastronomical event.
+Being a co-author of the book Eat Portugal, she was instrumental in making our time in Lisbon a gastronomical event.

 For example, we enjoyed a glass of ginjinha – a sour cherry brandy (cherries and all) that many Portugese brew in their homes.